When I was pregnant I had no idea how much raising a baby would cost.

 Keep in mind too, once you receive your hospital bill you can be put on a payment plan.
 Most hospitals offer payment plans with little to no interest to fit virtually any budget.

-Bottom line: Call your insurance company the moment you become pregnant to discuss your portion of labor and delivery costs and start saving.
+How to save: Call your insurance company the moment you become pregnant to discuss your portion of labor and delivery costs and start saving.
 Save first to your HSA account and then chuck extra into your savings.

 While you can certainly pick and choose which baby products are absolute necessities, healthcare isn’t something you can decide on having.